 Location - Room 149 A-B (Washington Convention Center)

 This year's 25th Annual Research Reference Forum will feature two presentations.
 The first titled, "What are undergraduate and graduate students' habits, attitudes, and needs related to research help", will be presented by the University of Southern California.
 Following the study of four focus groups who did not regularly use library services, findings indicated that students do not perceive connections between their work and lives, and the research services that librarians can provide.
 The presentation will focus on how this research put findings into action, with a change to the rigid model of subject liaisons.
 In addition, the research builds on past qualitative and ethnographic studies while making connections among reference, instruction, liaison work, public relations, public services, and how one institution reenvisioned them.

 The second study is titled, "How may I teach you?
-Rethinking virtual reference with the Framework," a cross-institutional study by Rutgers University-Camden, Western Connecticut University, Berkley College-White Plains, and Berkley College-Woodbridge.
+Rethinking virtual reference with the Framework," a cross-campus study which took place at Berkley College.
 The findings in this study helped reaffirm the importance of balancing customer support and instruction to manage student expectations, and it established best practices and strategies that librarians can employ to provide a well-rounded service.
 The presentation will review major themes identified from a literature review, and how information literacy instruction can be used in chat reference.
 After reviewing the study's findings, it will elaborate on the best practices for librarians to balance customer service and instruction.

 4:00pm - 5:00pm